materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v1.7.2)
+Latest Change Log (v1.7.3)
 --------------------------

-1. Bug fixes for vaspio_set and compatibility classes.
+1. Beta support for additional properties on Specie (Spin) and Site (magmom, charge).
+2. Beta Molecule class to support molecules without periodicity.

 .. toctree::
    :maxdepth: 2